tombomba/tombomba.github.io/_posts/2020-02-12-the-wes-anderson-movie-part-ix.md

 ---
 ![French Dispatch movie poster]({{ site.img_dir }}french-dispatch-260x390.jpg){: width="260" height="390" .top .right .tilt .pull }

-Everyone on the internet is required to have an opinion about [the trailer for "The French Dispatch"](https://www.youtube.com/watch?v=TcPk2p0Zaw4) so here's mine:
+Everyone on the internet is required to have an opinion about the ["French Dispatch" trailer](https://www.youtube.com/watch?v=TcPk2p0Zaw4) so here's mine:

 It's an ad for the Wes Anderson movie.